dado3212/hitman-hash-reversal/README.md

 ## Raw Notes

 ### Future TODOs
+NOTE: v a lot of this needs us to remove the truncation that we do on XOR/LZ4 decompression for large files.

 1. Extract strings from hex files.
 Especially ECPB -> MAT[ITB] (done)
 2. ORES blob files -> strings for GFXI file names
 3. LINE -> trivial futzing